-I’ve tested this recipe several times, making small adjustments, testing different ingredients and after all that trial and error I’m ready to share it with you guys, with few tips and tricks, of course.
+I’ve tested this recipe several times, making minor adjustments, like trying different ingredients, and after all that trial and error, I’m ready to share it with you guys, with a few tips and tricks, of course.

-There are quite a few on the market.
-I narrowed it down to 2 I wanted to try in this recipe: Earth Balance Vegan Butter and Nutiva Shortening.
+There are quite a few options on the market.
+I narrowed it down to two I wanted to try in this recipe: Earth Balance Vegan Butter and Nutiva Shortening

-Earth Balance seems to be the most popular among bakers, it is very neutral in terms of taste and color.
+Earth Balance seems to be the most popular among vegan bakers.
+It has a neutral taste and color.
 And it’s available at most grocery stores.

 Using both of these resulted in very tasty cookies.
 However, it was brought to my attention that Nutiva Shortening is made in facility that handles also unrefined oils of coconut, walnut and almond.
 I’m not sure if this makes it not suitable for people with nut allergies but it’s definitely worth mentioning.
 Nutiva is excellent in responding to emails and so if you have further questions you can email them.

 You’ll see in the picture below the butter color also reflected in the finished product.
 More yellow tones are achieved with Nutiva.
 Lighter, neutral tones are achieved with Earth Balance.

 - Cookies made with Nutiva baked with yellow tones and crispier edges.
 They also felt a bit oilier to the touch.
 They reminded me of old-fashion, thin and crispy Christmas Cookies.
 Over several days, stored in an airtight container, greasiness dissipated.

 - Cookies with Earth Balance baked with a softer bite, with sharper edges and more neutral color tones.